 Best Motherboards For Gaming in 2023

 The best motherboards for gaming in 2023 are those models which are competitively priced and support the latest sockets.
-There are more choices than ever from budget options to higher-end entries for both current-generation Intel and AMD processors.
+There are more choices than ever from budget options to high-end entries for both current-generation Intel and AMD processors.

 Thanks to the best CPUs for gaming getting a shake-up with the arrival of the X3D series, it looks like the tried-and-true AM4 socket is on its way out, so we’ve compiled our top picks to suit all budgets and preferences.
 And if your AIO needs an upgrade, check out our best CPU cooler guide next.

 What’s more, it’s now entirely possible to get yourself an LGA 1700 socket gaming motherboard without breaking the bank.
 Keep in mind, though, that you’ll need a Z690 model to make the most of Alder Lake’s prowess in your gaming PC.
 Encouragingly, Raptor Lake will be supported on all existing models as well, so you can bag a bargain ahead of Intel’s 13th generation, too.

 Before we continue, we’ve spotted these top Christmas motherboard deals, which could be good options if you want to save some money on your new purchase.
 You can also check out Amazon’s B650 motherboard deals, or their Z790 motherboard deals for alternative compatibility.

 - ASUS ProArt B660-Creator D4 LGA 1700 ATX content creator motherboard – £200.93 (save $19.06)

 - ASUS TUF Gaming Z790-Plus ATX Gaming Motherboard – $199.99 (save $30)

 How we choose the best motherboards for gaming